 Graphics card errors could cause your device to periodically malfunction –especially while playing heavy games.
-You may have experiences of your computer freezing, hanging, crashing and abnormal screen colour display or weird colour patterns on your screen.
+You may have experiences of your computer freezing, hanging, crashing, and abnormal screen color display or weird color patterns on your screen.

 These are some symptoms to take note of:

 All these are symptoms of a bad graphics card.
 This guide provides several ways of fixing these errors but before jumping into the fixes available for bad graphics cards, here are a few things you should know:

 A graphics card is a piece of graphics enhancing technology; It may be a display adapter or video card within a computer's motherboard or installed and connected to the motherboard externally.
 The graphics card is a piece dedicated to providing very clear or high definition graphics data.
 In most cases, large games or software for 3D modeling will require high GPU (Graphics Processing Unit) which may not come originally built into your device.
 In such cases, a graphics card will be required for optimal user experience.

 Numerous errors can cause your graphics or video card to fail.
 Here's a summary of what leads to a broken graphics card:

 The causes of graphics card failure are numerous but those listed above are usually the case.
 Generally, overheating and power supply issues are the major causes.
 The effects of overheating can be severe and immediate (usually the cause of the video card error 43).
 Your graphics card is an electronic device made of tiny electronic components such as resistors and capacitors; an increase in temperature beyond the limit of your card can result in these components physically damaged.